esnitkin914/Comparative_Genomics/docs/source/day2_afternoon.md

 [[back to top]](day2_afternoon.html)
 [[HOME]](index.html)

+Now let's look at the full spectrum of antibiotic resistance genes in our *Klebsiella* genomes!

-ARIBA, Antimicrobial Resistance Identification By Assembly is a tool that identifies antibiotic resistance genes by running local assemblies.
+ARIBA (Antimicrobial Resistance Identification By Assembly) is a tool that identifies antibiotic resistance genes by running local assemblies.
 The input is a FASTA file of reference sequences (can be a mix of genes and noncoding sequences) and paired sequencing reads.
 ARIBA reports which of the reference sequences were found, plus detailed information on the quality of the assemblies and any variants between the sequencing reads and the reference sequences.

-ARIBA is compatible with various databases and also contains an utility to download different databases such as: argannot, card, megares, plasmidfinder, resfinder, srst2_argannot, vfdb_core.
-Today, we will be working with the [card](https://card.mcmaster.ca/) database, which has been downloaded and placed in /scratch/micro612w18_fluxod/shared/out.card.prepareref/ directory.
+ARIBA is compatible with various databases and also contains a utility to download different databases such as: argannot, card, megares, plasmidfinder, resfinder, srst2_argannot, vfdb_core.
+Today, we will be working with the [card](https://card.mcmaster.ca/) database, which has been downloaded and placed in the `/scratch/micro612w18_fluxod/shared/out.card.prepareref/` directory.

 <!---
 Note: There is an issue with downloading the database.
 They are in a process to fix the broken CARD database link issue.
 For now, I am using my own downloaded database.